 There is great variety between different dog rose plants and many hybrids exist.
 This makes identification difficult as all forms are very similar.

 The flowering period is usually in June and July.
-They have 5 petals and these can vary from white to a light pink.
+They have 5 petals and these can vary from white to light pink.
 The flowers have a strong and pleasant smell.